3D Reconstruction of Objects in Hands without Real World 3D Supervision: Experiments

 \subsection{Limitations}

-{\bf Inaccurate hand pose.} Our approach is dependent on predictions from FrankMocap for hand pose and camera parameters.
-We observe that the sampled points do not cover the entire object if the hand pose is not accurate, due to mis-projection into the image plane.
+{\bf Inaccurate hand pose.} We use predictions from FrankMocap for hand pose \& camera parameters.
+Note that the sampled points do not cover the entire object if the hand pose is not accurate, due to mis-projection into the image plane.
 This leads to exclusion of points in certain parts of the object (\Figref{inaccurate_pose}).

-{\bf Limited object views.} Using in-the-wild data for multiview supervision, we observe several cases where the 360$^{\circ}$ view of the object is not captured, \eg kettle in~\Figref{inaccurate_pose}.
-This is in contrast to the datasets collected in lab settings where the subject is often instructed to move the object or a multi-camera capture setup is used to capture all sides of the object.
+{\bf Limited object views.} Videos in the wild often do not capture 360$^{\circ}$ view of the object, \eg kettle in~\Figref{inaccurate_pose}.
+This is different than lab settings where the interactions are often constrained \& multi-camera setup is used to capture all sides of the object.